Your Favorite Audio Stories Of 2017 On NPR One

 3. Trump Issues Ultimatum To House GOP On Health Care Bill

 In March, President Trump told House Republicans to either vote for the current GOP health care replacement plan or leave the Affordable Care Act in place and suffer the political consequences.
-NPR's Mara Liasson and Sue Davis explain that for years, an oft-repeated Republican campaign pledge was to repeal so called Obamacare, but even with control of the legislative and executive branch, the party was coming up short on the votes needed to make that pledge a reality.
+NPR's Mara Liasson and Susan Davis explain that for years, an oft-repeated Republican campaign pledge was to repeal so called Obamacare, but even with control of the legislative and executive branch, the party was coming up short on the votes needed to make that pledge a reality.

 4. Trump's Thursday News Conference, Explained

-President Trump held his first solo press conference in February.
-National security chief Mike Flynn had just been removed, the president's choice for labor secretary turned the job down, and other appointments were held up.
+President Trump held his first solo news conference in February.
+National security chief Mike Flynn had just been removed, the president's choice for labor secretary turned the job down and other appointments were held up.
 The president took questions for an hour, said the media is being "dishonest" and said his administration was running like "a fine-tuned machine."
-NPR's Susan Davis and Mary Louise Kelly talk through whether the White House at the time was a fine-tuned machine, or was in need of an overhaul.
+NPR's Susan Davis and Mary Louise Kelly talk through whether the White House at the time was a fine-tuned machine or was in need of an overhaul.

 5. U.S. Must Probe The Extent Of What Russia Did, Sen. King Says

 Also in February, the White House made a statement about President Trump and Russia, and then hours later, new information contradicted it.
-NPR's Steve Inskeep spoke with Sen. Angus King of Maine, an independent, aligned with Democrats and a member of the intelligence committee, about the committee's questions about contact between the Trump campaign and the Russians and the committee's investigation into possible Russian interference in the election.
+NPR's Steve Inskeep spoke with Sen. Angus King of Maine, an independent aligned with Democrats and a member of the intelligence committee, about the committee's questions about contact between the Trump campaign and the Russians and the committee's investigation into possible Russian interference in the election.